It comes in several sizes, for tiny young pups up to the industrial-strength jaws of some larger breeds. Click on the Kong to see it at Amazon.com.

 Dog Training Uses for the Kong

-It’s useful in the process of crate-training.
+It’s useful in the process of crate training a puppy or adult dog.

 Once you have a crate-trained dog, a packed Kong can provide a lot of entertainment while the dog is in the crate.

-Carrying this a little further, if nobody is going to be home for some hours, give your dog a Kong before you leave… and place one or two tightly stuffed dog toy Kongs around the house, where the dog will have to find find them first!
+Carrying this a little further, if nobody is going to be home for some hours, give your dog a Kong before you leave… or place one or two tightly stuffed dog toy Kongs around the house, where the dog will have to find find them first!

 Use a pre-stuffed dog toy Kong as a bonanza reward after a good dog training session.